Sign up & start saving!

 The import and export of local currency is allowed up to KRW 8,000,000, or about $7,000 USD.
 Be sure to declare any incoming money greater than $10,000, including traveler’s checks.
 And you can’t take out more than you bring in.

-You can always send your money to South Korea ahead of time with a money transfer service and have it waiting to be picked up when you arrive.
+You can always send cash to South Korea ahead of time with a money transfer service and have it waiting for pickup when you arrive.

 Live Rate

 Local ATM operator fees will apply.
-You’ll save on each withdrawal if you find a debit card that waives foreign transaction fees.
+However, you’ll save on each withdrawal if you find a debit card that waives foreign transaction fees, like the card offered by Betterment Checking.

 South Korea can be considered expensive compared to budget destinations like Thailand, Cambodia and Vietnam.
 But you’ll find it less pricey than other developed countries like Japan.